kinvolk/lokomotive/docs/how-to-guides/rotating-tls-certs.md

         kubectl apply -f -
     done
 done

+# TODO: At this point any pod that gets deleted and re-created doesn't trust kube-apiserver anymore.

 # Verify all tokens have the new certificate
 for namespace in $(kubectl get ns --no-headers | awk '{print $1}'); do